Why should You practice Yoga?

 Change is the only constant thing in life.
 And through yoga, you can be an active participant steering it.
 Yoga gives you the tools to take care of yourself.
 After the first practice session, you might start feeling better or experience a general good feeling.
 In this way, you could get involved in your own self-care and might discover that being involved in this process makes you feel the power of effecting change.
 It could result in feeling confident, in control, and hopeful about the direction your life is taking.

 Transformation is a big word that has become trendy and catchy these days.
 However, the reality of it is less glamorous and takes time.
-More specifically, realisation of how your views, habits, and life have transformed can happen only in retrospect.
-It’s after you have been getting involved in the change for some time, you can compare your old self to how it is now.
+More specifically, the realization of how your views, habits, and life have transformed can happen only in retrospect.
+It’s after you have been getting involved in the change for some time, you can compare your ‘old life’ to the way it is now.
 Yoga offers you tools to transform your life and learn how to deal with frustration and grief in the process of change and transformation.

 In nature, you can witness a continuous process of seasons changing.
 Winter is a quiet period of preparation and preserving when processes happen beneath the visible surface.
 In spring you can see things sprouting and growing.
 In summer you can witness the joy of blooming as a result of growth.
 And then in autumn, you get to harvest all the fruits just to witness nature to go back to the winter of preserving and preparing to start the cycle again.
 In the same way, you can see the process of change and transformation from preparation to the realisation that something has been transformed, just to witness the other aspect of your life go through change and transformation.
 And maybe in the process of transformation, you will experience the state of Samadhi the pure joy and love of being connected to nature, all that exists, and God.